ejdress/personal_website/README.md

 To do so, open you Anaconda command prompt, `conda activate analysis`, and then run these commands.
 After the last line, you will be asked to provide your GitHub loging credentials.

+Actually, you can also do this from new Matilda, which might be a nicer workflow since you have Ubuntu WSL installed into new Matilda.